Teebusch/webdev-playground/sveltekit/src/routes/blog/post2/index.md

 ---
-title: A post with a rather long title
+title: A post with a rather long title - quite long
 slug: post2
 date: 21.
 10. 2021
 ---